Why Keto May Be a Bad Choice

 I’m going to be one hundred percent honest with you.
 I used to be all in on the low carb, Mark Sisson craze a few years back when everyone swapped carbohydrates for fats.
 I got to my leanest level of body composition ever, and I felt great.

-For a while, until my metabolism totally crashed and I re-gained weight and carried more body fat than ever before despite eating less.
+For a while, until something I cannot identify happened and I re-gained weight and carried more body fat than ever before despite eating less.
+I wasn’t eating more (I measure meticulously) and I regained pounds of body fat.

 Every year, the industry repackages low carb into something different.
 First it was Atkins, then it was Paleo (I know, I know, it’s not by design low carb), now it’s Keto.
 Before you consider whether or not a keto diet is right for you, I’d like to caution you against it for the following reasons.